dasnoopy/moslight-themes/README.md

 So many thanks to respective creators!

-**Installation:**
+**Installation notes:**

-- Download the zip file..
+- Download the zip file then...

-Installation for all users:
+*... for all users:*

-1) as root, copy MecOS and MecOS-Dark folders into `/usr/share/themes`;
+- as root, copy MecOS and MecOS-Dark folders into `/usr/share/themes`;
-2) open Gnome-Tweak and choose the theme.
+- open Gnome-Tweak and choose the theme.

-Installation for your account only
+*... for your account only:*

-1) copy MecOS and MecOS-Dark folders into `~/.local/share/themes`;
+- copy MecOS and MecOS-Dark folders into `~/.local/share/themes`;
-2) if doesn't exist, create also a symbolic links in your home dir to that folder (this is needed for the gtk2 theme);
+- if doesn't exist, create also a symbolic links in your home dir to that folder (this is needed for the gtk2 theme);

     `$ ln -s ~/.local/share/themes .themes`

-3) open Gnome-Tweak and choose the theme.
+- open Gnome-Tweak and choose the theme.

 **Old and unsupported themes:**